AimeeKnight/grokking-algorithms/README.md

 * Once your load factor is greater than 1/2, it’s time to resize your hash table
 * Hash tables are used for caching data (e.g. with a web server)
 * Hash tables are great for catching duplicates

+# Chapter Six

+* Breadth-first search tells you if there’s a path from A to B.
+* If there’s a path, breadth-first search will find the shortest path.
+* If you have a problem like “find the shortest X,” try modeling your problem as a graph, and use breadth-first search to solve.
+* A directed graph has arrows, and the relationship follows the direction of the arrow (rama -> adit means “rama owes adit money”).
+* Undirected graphs don’t have arrows, and the relationship goes both ways (ross - rachel means “ross dated rachel and rachel dated ross”).
+* Queues are FIFO (First In, First Out).
+* Stacks are LIFO (Last In, First Out).
+* You need to check people in the order they were added to the search list, so the search list needs to be a queue.
+Otherwise, you won’t get the shortest path.
+* Once you check someone, make sure you don’t check them again.
+Otherwise, you might end up in an infinite loop.